DavidLeifer/polarbearGIS/README.md

   * GDAL: https://gdal.org/download.html

 ### TODO
-07/16/2021:</br>
-- ~~Implement Angular for time slider on two corr apps (replaces jQuery).
+07/18/2021:</br>
+- ~~Getting different ppt/nino34 cor values on debian as opposed to mac.
+Some of the values are the same, some are not.
+Difficulty: Hard~~
+- ~~Include nino34 index in the apps.
+Difficulty: Easy~~
+- ~~Build xyz tiles with quantile for ppt and temp and include in cor apps.
 Difficulty: Medium~~
-- ~~Disable drop down list minbeds next to slider.
+- ~~Update temp cor app with quantile breaks and build xyz files.
 Difficulty: Easy~~
-- ~~Include jQuery mobile touch for the two jQuery apps.
-Difficulty: Easy~~
-- Update temp app with quantile breaks.
-Difficulty: Easy
-- Getting different ppt/nino34 cor values on debian as opposed to mac.
-Some of the values are the same, some are not.
-Think its how linux represents small numbers: https://stackoverflow.com/questions/6913532/display-a-decimal-in-scientific-notation Difficulty: Hard
 - Correlation between co2 and temp/ppt, would probably have to average yearly values?: https://www.co2.earth/historical-co2-datasets Difficulty: Medium
 - Refactor code into OOP so it is more reusable.
 Difficulty: Time Consuming
 - Finish GeoStreamable?
 Difficulty: Time Consuming